d-lee-te/d-lee-te-website/README.md

 ## Changelog

+### 9/5 Deployment
+I wanted to learn how to deploy a website to a custom domain, so I learned how to deploy w/ Vercel...and it wasn't too bad to use!
+Very happy with the switch.
 ### 8/26 Resume Update
 I updated my resume ever so slightly, and now that I look at the site, I realize that I have a ton of stuff I want to add to this site...